dilansadeep/React_Weather-App/README.md

 3. Generate a new API key.

-4. Copy the API key and replace the placeholder value in the `function.js` file with your own API key:
+4. Copy the API key and replace `.env` file with your own API key:

 ```javascript
 const apiKey = 'YOUR_API_KEY';